Tigers vs. Rockies Player Props Betting Odds

 McMahon Stats

-- McMahon will look for his fifth straight game with a hit in this contest.
-In his last five games he is hitting .235 with a walk.
+- McMahon hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is batting .333 with two walks.

 McMahon Recent Games